wuyichen24/coding-interview/docs/problems/array/Find_Missing_Ranges_from_Array.md

   ```

 - Solution 2: Leedcode solution
+   - Idea
-   - Idea: Use each number in range as a seperator of missing ranges.
+      - Use each number in range as a seperator of missing ranges.

   ```java
   public List<List<Integer>> findMissingRanges(int[] nums, int lower, int upper) {